grandma-collaboration/grandma-cookbook/doc2/8_Skyportal_Use.md

 When a counterpart is detected, use the UVOT counterpart coordinates immediately, if available.
 If SWIFT UVOT does not detect a counterpart, use the coordinates from other telescopes detecting the counterpart.
 Update to the most accurate counterpart coordinates available, even if not provided by SWIFT/UVOT.

-General guidelines:
+**General guidelines:**

-Use an air mass of 1.8 across all telescopes.
+- Use an air mass of 1.8 across all telescopes.
-If a gain is not specified, default to a value of 1, as gains may vary slightly across telescopes.
+- If a gain is not specified, default to a value of 1, as gains may vary slightly across telescopes.
 If a gain is missing in the header and causes an inspection error, consult the telescope team for the correct gain.
-If the limiting magnitude (upper limit) is unknown, make an estimated guess and leave a note.
+- If the limiting magnitude (upper limit) is unknown, make an estimated guess and leave a note.
 The upper limit is not typically used if a magnitude and error are provided.
-Finally, include the coordinates used in the analysis file, especially if obtained from stdweb, the telescope team, or a GCN notice.
+- Finally, include the coordinates used in the analysis file, especially if obtained from STDWeb, the telescope team, or a GCN notice.
 Do not wait to add data to the table if coordinates are missing; just ensure they’re added once available.